Updated June 18, 2021

 So if you live in a state like Florida, homeowners near the beach should expect their cost of homeowners insurance to be more expensive than what they’d pay for an inland property.
 The same goes for all Atlantic, Pacific, and Gulf states, including Hawaii.

 We all had that lucky friend growing up with the sprawling backyard complete with a trampoline, pool, and diving board.
 Well, their parents were paying a pretty high insurance policy thanks to those fun activities.
 Due to the number of accidents that happen in and around things like pools, diving boards, and trampolines, insurers take on increased risk when they insure homes with these fun toys.
 Expect to pay more in your home insurance rates if you have these things in your backyard.

 You may be able to save on your monthly insurance policies by bundling.
-By combining car insurance with your renters insurance or homeowners coverage, you may be able to save with bundling discounts if you choose to stick with one insurance company.
+By combining auto insurance with your renters or homeowners coverage, you may be able to save with bundling discounts if you choose to stick with one insurance company.
 Average costs decrease when you choose to combine.
 Plus, you may even be able to get some medical expenses and other personal possessions covered through these bundles.
 Some of the best home insurance companies have bundling options.

 Even if you're not ready to fully commit to a new home insurance policy, there are tools online that allow you to estimate how much you should expect to shell out each month to protect your home with homeowners insurance.
 Insurify.com is a free tool that allows you to compare customized quotes prior to committing to a single home insurance company.

 Home insurance companies take a handful of factors into account prior to quoting you a monthly rate.
 These factors include your home's age, exact location, demographics, and history as a policyholder.